feedzai/openl2d/README.md

 * **Option 2** - If the dataset does not have a timestamp column, fitting_set should be defined as the indexes that delimit the partition
 The intervals are defined as [start,end) - the last value is not included

-Example:
+FiFAR Example:
 ```yaml
 fitting_set: [6,7] #We want to use the totality of month 6
 ```

-#### 2. Defining the properties related to the protected attribute
+#### 3. Defining the properties related to the protected attribute
 *Note* - These can be ommited if there is no protected attribute

 * **Option 1** - If your protected attribute is NUMERICAL, you must define: